I Was "Monitoring" 25+ Instagram Pages. I Was Just Wasting Time.

 When you’re managing 25+ pages, there’s an issue that doesn’t show up anywhere: it’s not whether you post stories.
 It’s when.

-Stories posted too close together don’t spread the way they should.
+Stories posted too close together don’t get distributed the way you’d expect.
 The algorithm sees a burst, not a cadence.
 Reach drops.
 Views thin out.
 And because you can’t manually track gaps across that many pages, it just keeps happening quietly.

 We were posting stories two minutes apart on some pages.
 Sometimes one minute.
 We had no idea.